santiagoclv/curso-node/README.md

 # CursoNode

-## First - Simple r and w over the fs using node and a overview over debugging an app
+## First - Notes app

+* Simple r and w over the fs using node and a overview over debugging an app
+* Creation of command line app with arguments

 ### To start debug mode.
 ```node inspect app.js```